wstaeblein/ngSwitch/README.md

 # ngSwitch
-Tiny Angular Directive to create a switch button that changes from on to off, true to false, much like those found on mobile apps interfaces
+Tiny Angular Directive to create a switch button that changes from on to off, true to false, much like those found on mobile apps interfaces.
+You can configure the button's color, the text shown when its on and whether this text should be shown at all.

 Dependencies
 -----------